2017 Pre-Law Program

 Students will take field trips –which are included in the program’s fee – to several places of importance in the development of our legal system.
-Typically these include trips to places like Windsor Castle (the Queen’s official home), the fields of Runnymede (where the Magna Charta was signed in 1215), the Houses of Parliament, the Old Bailey, the Royal Courts of Justice, and the Inns of Court.
-There are also trips to places of cultural interest, such as Stratford-upon-Avon to see a Royal Shakespeare Company production, a Proms Concert at the Royal Albert Hall in London, and Blenheim Palace (birthplace of Winston Churchill).
+Typically these include trips to places like Windsor Castle (the Queen’s official home), the fields of Runnymede (where the Magna Carta was signed in 1215), the Houses of Parliament, the Old Bailey, and the Inns of Court.
+There are also trips to places of cultural interest, such as Stratford-upon-Avon to see a Royal Shakespeare Company production, and Blenheim Palace (birthplace of Winston Churchill).

-Students usually are in class for about three hours each morning and, in addition to the class work, will write a substantial term paper under the supervision of a tutor, usually a member of the Oxford faculty or an associate of the Socio-Legal Centre.
+Students usually are in class for about two and a half hours each morning and, in addition to the class work, will write a substantial term paper under the supervision of a tutor, usually a member of the Oxford faculty or an associate of the Socio-Legal Centre.
 In the last week, each student leads a seminar on his or her paper topic.

 Students in the Ohio State/Oxford Pre-Law Program will receive a certificate of completion bearing the seal of both the Ohio State University and the University of Oxford, and signed by the appropriate representative of each school.
 Students from across the United States have graduated from our program.
 All participants in the Ohio State/Oxford Pre-Law Program will receive six hours of graded Ohio State Pre-Law credit.